clairBuoyant/pybuoy/docs/README.md

 # pybuoy

-`pybuoy` is a server-side Python package that was built to faciliate rapid discovery of new data from [NDBC](https://www.ndbc.noaa.gov/) with only a single dependency!
+`pybuoy` is a server-side Python package that was built to facilitate rapid discovery of new data from [NDBC](https://www.ndbc.noaa.gov/) with only a single dependency!

 ## Installation